uofuseismo/anxcor/README.md

 **ANXCOR** is a python library for performing seismic ambient noise crosscorrelations.

-ANXCOR's goal is to provide a framework for rapid workflow prototyping and small-batch production of seismic ambient noise correlation functions.
-ANXCOR is designed with readability and explicit documentation in mind; all algorithms are well documented, grounded in research, and written following most of the practices outlined in the [Clean Code Handbook by Robert C. Martin](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).
+ANXCOR's goal is to provide a framework for rapid workflow prototyping and small-batch production of seismic ambient noise cross-correlations.
+Designed with readability and explicit documentation in mind, all algorithms are well documented, grounded in research, and written following most of the practices outlined in the [Clean Code Handbook by Robert C. Martin](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882).

 ANXCOR integrates seamlessly into the current python datascience stack by leveraging common datascience packages like [pandas](http://pandas.pydata.org), [NumPy](http://www.numpy.org), and [SciPy](http://www.scipy.org), as well as the popular seismology package [ObsPy](https://github.com/obspy/obspy/wiki).
-Furthermore, it leverages both [xarray](http://xarray.pydata.org/en/stable/) and [dask](http://dask.org) to achieve embarassingly parallel execution.
+Furthermore, we leverage both [xarray](http://xarray.pydata.org/en/stable/) and [dask](http://dask.org) to achieve embarassingly parallel execution.
 Use of these popular packages makes working with ANXCOR intuitive, concise, and extensible without deep domain experience in compiled languages.